 - zero (phi = 0) represents no relationship

-- positive numbers (0 < phi < 1) rrepresents a positive relationship
+- positive numbers (0 < phi < 1) represent a positive relationship (green bars in chart)

 - Frequency analysis

 - Click on Save

 Now you should be back on the Aggregated events list page.

 You have just created an aggregated event, which means you have added it to the library of aggregations.